paregorios/roman-emperors/README.md

 Status of the work
 -------------------

+As of 2013-06-02:

+* schema.org terms have been added
+* all DIR articles now have titles
+* roman-emperors-master.rdf is now efficiently and sensibly chunked and sorted

 As of 2012-06-19:

 * I believe the list of dbpedia resource URIs are complete (235 URIs).